 - Combine.
 Add the cornstarch slurry to the saucepan, and continue to cook and stir until thickened.
 Lastly, whisk in the vanilla extract.

 - Cool.
 Set the custard aside to cool completely.
-When I take my custard off the stove, the consistency was thick but still a bit liquid.
-This is fine – the custard continues to thicken to a spreadable consistency as it cools.
+When I took my custard off the stove, the consistency was thick but still a bit liquid.
+This is fine, as the custard continues to thicken to a spreadable consistency as it cools.

 I opted to stay as close as possible to Heidi’s original cream cheese frosting recipe.
 It’s just perfect for covering this cake in a light layer.
 This is not a traditional cream cheese frosting, it’s much thinner than I would normally make.